 General

 It should be verified that the action effects in the design seismic situation do not exceed the corresponding resistances of the silo, the substructure and the foundation, including connections, relevant ancillary elements and connecting pipes for the specified limit states.
-The verification of structural members should comply with prEN 1998-1-2:2022, 6.
+The verification of structural members should comply with EN 1998-1-2:—3, Clause 6.

 Verification of Significant Damage (SD) limit state

-In application of prEN 1998-1-1:2022, 6.2, the SD limit state may be considered as verified if the conditions in 5.5.2.1 to 5.5.2.5 in the seismic design situation are met.
+In application of EN 1998-1-1:—2, 6.2, the SD limit state may be considered as verified if the conditions in 5.5.2.1 to 5.5.2.5 in the seismic design situation are met.

 Global stability